Stephen Devereux: Career

-In 1221 Stephen had a dispute with the Canon of Hereford, M. William de Ria, over a weir in the River Wye in Hereford.
+In 1221, Stephen had a dispute with the Canon of Hereford, M. William de Ria, over a weir in the River Wye in Hereford.
 This extended into October 1222 when Stephen was also involved in further litigation against William, Archdeacon of Hereford.
 Devereux had further litigation in August 1221 against Isabel, Aldith, and Cecily, daughters of Simon Bocha, in a plea of assize of mort d’ancestor by Gerard le Pele.
-Also in October 1221 Stephen Devereux was in court over a plea of land in Gloucester with the Master of the Knight's Templar of England.
+Also in October 1221, Stephen Devereux was in court over a plea of land in Gloucester with the Master of the Knight's Templar of England.

-In 1223 he participated in a military expedition again the Welsh.
+In 1223, he participated in a military expedition again the Welsh.
 For this service he had scutage of all his tenants in the counties of Gloucester and Hereford, who held of him by military service.
-On 27 April 1223 from the Court at St. Albans an order to the sheriffs of Essex and Hertfordshire to cause the demand that the King makes from Stephen d’Évreux by summons of the Exchequer for several scutages from his land of Trumpington to be placed in respite until upon his next account.

-In 1225 he helped escort the collected fifteenth for that year from Hereford to Gloucester, and on 4 June 1227 he was granted a weekly market and yearly fair at Lyonshall in perpetuity.
+On 27 April 1223, an order from the Court at St. Albans to the sheriffs of Essex and Hertfordshire caused demanded that the Stephen make several scutages from his land of Trumpington to be placed in respite until upon his next account.
+In 1225, he helped escort the collected fifteenth for that year from Hereford to Gloucester, and on 4 June 1227 he was granted a weekly market and yearly fair at Lyonshall in perpetuity.

-Finally, in 1227 the 2nd Earl of Pembroke, William fitzWilliam Marshal, solidified their alliance with the grant to Devereux of Wilby Manor in Norfolk.
+In 1227, the 2nd Earl of Pembroke, William fitzWilliam Marshal, solidified their alliance with the grant to Devereux of Wilby Manor in Norfolk.
 The King confirmed this on 4 June 1227.
 Stephen Devereux had previously purchased part of a carucate of land from Walter Giffard at Banham, part of Wilby, and the rest of the manor had been sold to the Marshalls.
 Devereux was granted a fair and market at Banham on St. Barnabas' day (June 11).

 Marriage

-About 1208 William Marshal directed his attention to arranging marriage alliances for his children.
-He did the same for his foster son in 1209, when he arranged Stephen Devereux's marriage to Isabel de Cantilupe, daughter of William de Cantilupe Sheriff of Herefordshire and his wife, Mazilia Braci.
+About 1208, William Marshal directed his attention to arranging marriage alliances for his children.
+He did the same in 1209 when he arranged Stephen Devereux's marriage to Isabel de Cantilupe, daughter of William de Cantilupe Sheriff of Herefordshire and his wife, Mazilia Braci.
 She was also the aunt of Thomas de Cantilupe, Bishop of Hereford.
 They would go on to have children: